aubreymoore/crb-yona-tiff/README.md

 ### Some assembly required

 The original GeoTIFF file is larger GitHub's recommended maximum file size (50 MB), so it was split into 40 MB chunks.
-The following command lines clones this repo, changes to the newly created directory, reassemble the chunks and removes them.
+Run the following command lines to download the repo and reassemble the orthomosaic GeoTIFF file.
 ```
 # download data
 git clone https://github.com/aubreymoore/crb-yona-tiff.git